 Government by Philosophy: Understanding, Acceptance & Consistent Conduct

-For a government founded on philosophy to maintain its authority, three things are needed:
+For a government founded on philosophy to maintain its authority, four things are needed:

 - An understanding by the people of the philosophy